Fair Distribution of Digital Payments: Balancing Transaction Flows for Regulatory Compliance: Abstract

 \section{Abstract}

-The concentration of digital payment transactions in just two UPI apps - PhonePe and Google Pay - has raised concerns of duopoly in India's digital financial ecosystem.
+The Unified Payments Interface (UPI) is the world's largest real-time payment system, processing more than 21 billion transactions per month, and has emerged as India's primary mode of digital payments.
+However, the concentration of UPI transactions within just two apps - PhonePe and Google Pay - has raised concerns of duopoly in India's digital financial ecosystem.
 To address this, the National Payments Corporation of India (NPCI) has mandated that no single UPI app should exceed 30\% of total transaction volume.
-Enforcing this cap, however, poses a significant computational challenge: how to redistribute user transactions across apps without causing widespread user inconvenience while maintaining capacity limits?
+Enforcing this cap, however, presents a significant computational and operational challenge: {\it how to redistribute user transactions across apps while minimizing user inconvenience and maintaining capacity limits?}

-In this paper, we formalize this problem as the \MEAF (MEAF) problem on a bipartite network of users and apps, where activating an edge corresponds to a new app installation.
-The objective is to ensure a feasible flow respecting app capacities while minimizing additional activations.
-We further prove that \MEAF is \NPC.
-To address the computational challenge, we propose scalable heuristics, named \DTASf (\DTAS), that exploit flow structure and capacity reuse.
-Experiments on large semi-synthetic transaction network data show that \DTAS finds solutions close to the optimal ILP within seconds, offering a fast and practical way to enforce transaction caps fairly and efficiently.